 EOMD – Earth Observation Market Development (2004-2005)

-In this project funded by the European Space Agency (ESA) GRAS is delivering near real time satellite images as input to DHI’s numerical ocean models.
-Sea Surface Temperature and Chlorophyll a are the main products.
+In this project funded by the European Space Agency (ESA) DHI GRAS delivered near real time satellite images as input to DHI’s numerical ocean models.
+Sea Surface Temperature and Chlorophyll a were the main products.

 EO Response to Geo-Information Market Drivers Proposal for a Study Related to Development and Operation Needs for Offshore Wind Farms (2004)

-In this project GRAS identified the scope for using remote sensing data in the development of offshore wind farms.
-The project is carried out in cooperation with Argoss (the Netherlands) and Radarsat Inc. (Canada) and British Marine Technology (UK).
-The project is funded by the European Space Agency (ESA).
+DHI GRAS identified the scope for using remote sensing data in the development of offshore wind farms.
+The project was carried out in cooperation with Argoss (the Netherlands) and Radarsat Inc. (Canada) and British Marine Technology (UK).
+The project was funded by the European Space Agency (ESA).

 Sea Surface Temperature of the Mexican Gulf (2004 – )

-GRAS is delivering near real time SST images for water forecasting in the Mexican Gulf.
-The images are being processed and automatically delivered by ftp to the client.
+DHI GRAS delivered near real time SST images for water forecasting in the Mexican Gulf.
+The images were processed and automatically delivered by ftp to the client.

 Training course in remote sensing (2004)

-A two week training course in remote sensing and WinCHips application programming was conducted at the Department of Water Affairs, Gaborone in Botswana.
+A two-week training course in remote sensing and WinCHips application programming was conducted at the Department of Water Affairs Gaborone, Botswana.

 Land use change mapping in Peru (2003-2005)

-GRAS will perform land use / land cover change mapping in the province of San Martin in a rapidly developing rainforest area on the eastern slopes of the Andes.
-The work consists of data processing, land use classification and training.
+DHI GRAS performed land use/land cover change mapping in the province of San Martin in a rapidly developing rainforest area on the eastern slopes of the Andes.
+The work consisted of data processing, land use classification and training.

 SURF – Survey and Assessment of Advanced Feature Extraction Techniques and Tools for EO Applications (2003-2004)

-The project consisted in performing a survey of the most promising methods for classification of remote sensing data and selecting the three most promising methods.
-GRAS is providing expertise in applied EO, method development and implementation and use of optical EO data.
-The project is funded by ESA and Consortium partners are ROVSING A/S, Ørsted- DTU and the Institute of Computer Science, University of Copenhagen.
+The project consisted of performing a survey for classification of remote sensing data and selecting the three most promising methods.
+DHI GRAS provided expertise in applied EO, method development and implementation and use of optical EO data.
+The project was funded by ESA and Consortium partners (ROVSING A/S, Ørsted- DTU and the Institute of Computer Science, University of Copenhagen).

 Okavango Delta Management Plan (2003-2004)

-GRAS is delivering a topographical model to be used as input for hydrological modelling in the Okavango Delta, Botswana.
-The work will be based on time series of high resolution remote sensing data combined with analyses of water level and discharge from hydrological stations in the Delta.
+DHI GRAS delivered a topographical model to be used as input for hydrological modelling in the Okavango Delta, Botswana.
+The work was based on time series of high resolution remote sensing data combined with analyses of water level and discharge from hydrological stations in the Delta.